agomezlucena/agomezlucena/README.md

 # Hi I'm Alex
 ## About me
-- 👷‍♀️ Proudly working at HPE CDS as Bussiness Application Engineer, building awesome Rest APIs
+- 👷‍♀️ Proudly working at HPE CDS as Bussiness Application Engineer, building awesome Rest APIs.
-- ⚙ I work with Java, Spring and Oracle
+- ⚙ I work with Java, Spring and Oracle.
-- 🎲 In my free time I usually create OOSS libraries like [Merger](https://github.com/agomezlucena/merger) and play videogames
+- 🎲 In my free time I usually create OOSS libraries like [Merger](https://github.com/agomezlucena/merger) and play videogames.
 - 🧠 I use Domain Driven Design and TDD for my developments.
 - 📙 I like to read technical books like Clean Code, and Implementing Domain Driven Design.